samhcorney/react-cms/README.md

 * Make remove work for nested json objects
 * Make add work for nested json objects

-* Make content sortable/arrangeable through drag and drop on the current list of content items.
 * Apple S to save.
 Enter to save?
 * Modal to be refactored.
 At the moment there are two copies of modal in Modal and AddContentModal.